Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Conclusions and discussions

-As discussed in Sec.~\ref{sec42}, the numbers presented in this work represent an optimistic estimation of extending current analysis techniques to future data.
 We hope that the methods and results in this work can serve as a reference and baseline benchmark for the research and development of 3G detectors.
 When novel data analysis methods are developed in the future, whether for more realistic data (e.g. including overlapped signals and noise variations) or a faster speed, their computational cost can be assessed and compared with the results presented here.
 For analyses at the catalog level, the computing efficiency must be carefully considered, as the cost for processing a single event will be multiplied across the entire 3G catalog.